 config pass task can start:

 The operator has several optional parameters, but it always requires a

 data_context_root_dir should point to the

-great_expectations project directory generated when you created the project with the CLI.
-If using an in-memory
+great_expectations project directory that was generated when you created the project.
+If you're using an in-memory

 checkpoint_name references a checkpoint in the project CheckpointStore defined in the DataContext (which is often the